subidit/tex-font-commands/docs/reference.md

 - Accanthis No. 3 is designed by Hirwin Harendal and is suitable as an alternative to fonts such as Garamond, Galliard, Horley old style, Sabon, and Bembo.
 - The Ibarra Real Nova is a revival of a typeface designed by Geronimo Gil for the publication of Don Quixote for the Real Academia de la Lengua in 1780.
 Joaquin Ibarra was the printer.
 - Coelacanth is inspired by the classic Centaur type design of Bruce Rogers, described by some as the most beautiful typeface ever designed.
 It aims to be a professional quality type family for general book typesetting.
+- Bera Sans (a Frutiger descendant), is a version of Bitstream Vera Sans slightly enhanced for use with TEX.
+Another version is available with Arev which has math support.
+- The DejaVu fonts are derived from the Vera fonts and contain more characters and styles.
+Other implementations of the Vera fonts are the Bera Fonts.
+- The Iwona fonts are an alternative version of the Kurier fonts.
+The difference lies in the absence of ink traps which typify the Kurier font.